 As detailed in Element 7, recruitment materials are bilingual English/Spanish to communicate the mission and educational program of Equitas.
 Marketing materials are delivered to homes in the targeted community that include school information, including the school website and phone number for additional information.
-Information sessions and material distribution at local community centers, day cares, and after school programs ensure parents residing in the targeted neighborhood are informed about the Equitas Academy.
+Information sessions at local community centers, day cares, and after school programs ensure parents residing in the targeted neighborhood are informed about EQ3.
 Given our target community's demographics, our outreach efforts inherently encompass socioeconomically disadvantaged students, along with those with a history of low academic performance or SpEd, EL and other students with special needs.
 Equitas is designed to meet these students' needs.